apereo/cas/docs/cas-server-documentation/mfa/DuoSecurity-Authentication.md

 <div class="alert alert-warning"><strong>Usage</strong>
 <p>Please note that support for Duo multifactor authentication that is based on the Duo's Web SDK and the embedded iFrame
-is deprecated and scheduled to be removed in the future.
+is deprecated and scheduled to be removed on March 30, 2024.
 You should consider switching to the 'Universal Prompt' variant described in this document to avoid surprises in future upgrades.</p>
 </div>